dabeaz/curio/README.rst

   extensions to support green threads, monkeypatching standard library modules, performing dazzling acrobatic tricks with generators, and carrying out amazing feats of metaprogramming magic.
-Many of these tricks were the motivation for features added to the Python language later.
+Many of these techniques were the motivation for features added to the Python language later.
 Curio tries to avoid wild hacks.
 It is a pure Python library that uses standard features available in Python 3.5.
 It performs no clever patching, no manipulation of Python internals, and no advanced